spix-777/openKillNOW/README.md

 Usage:

 To use the program, simply compile it and run the executable.
-The GeForceNOW app will be opened and then killed after a few seconds.
+The GeForceNOW app will be opened and then killed after a close it.

 Copy code
 g++ openKillNOW.cpp -o gfn-killer